 By default, all beacons have the same Name: “Kontakt”.

-Alias plays a similar role as Name does but in the Web Panel.
-If you need to add additional description (e.g. entrance or exit beacon) for your beacon in the Web Panel, using Alias is the best way to do this.
+Notes play a similar role as Name, as they allow you to further identify your beacons.
+However, you can also describe where the beacon is located or enter additional information that would be of use in your current scenario.
+So, if you need to add further descriptions (e.g. entrance or exit beacon) for your beacon in the Web Panel, using Notes is the best way to do this.

-There are no limitations how long an Alias should be.
-Alias is stored only in the database, you can access it in the Web Panel, Admin apps or via the API, but there is no way to read it directly from a beacon.
+The Notes should be less than 1024 characters.
+They are stored only in the database, which means they don't synchronize with the beacon, they only live in the Kontakt.io Cloud.
+You can access it in the Web Panel, Admin apps or via the API, but there is no way to read it directly from a beacon.

 Notes are also available for Gateways, however, this information is only visible in the Web Panel.